0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 ## Garbage Collection?

-No (it's is a feature!)
+No (it's a feature!)

 notes:

-Wasm not having a built-in garbage collector really harms porting efforts for other languages that expect one, meaning that the whole runtime of, say, python must be ported into webassembly, in order to run python in the browser.
+Wasm not having a built-in garbage collector really harms porting efforts for other languages that expect one, meaning that the whole runtime of, say, python must be ported into webassembly, in order to run it in the browser.

 But with Rust, there's no gc, meaning it works trivially inside webassembly, just as it does on every o/s, containers, and on bare metal.